 In September 2011, SMOD filed a request for reexamination of U.S. Pat.
 No. 7,864,627 ("the '627 patent") issued to the Company on January 4, 2011.
 The '627 patent is related to the '912 patent.
 In November 2011, the USPTO granted SMOD's request for reexamination of the '627 patent and concurrently issued a Non-Final Action confirming the patentability of three claims.
 In February 2012, the Company responded by amending or canceling some of the claims, adding new claims, and making arguments as to the validity of the rejected claims in view of cited references.
 SMOD filed its comments to the Company's response in March 2012.
-The USPTO determined that SMOD's comments are defective and issued a notice to SMOD to rectify and refile the comments within 15 days from the mailing date of the notice.
+The USPTO determined that SMOD's comments were defective and issued a notice to SMOD to rectify and refile the comments within 15 days from the mailing date of the notice.
 SMOD filed corrected comments and a petition for the USPTO to withdraw the notice in April 2012.
 The reexamination of the '627 patent remains pending and will continue in accordance with established Inter Partes Reexamination procedures.

 As noted previously, in April 2010, Inphi requested and was later denied an Inter Partes Reexamination of the '537 patent by the USPTO.
 In June 2010, Inphi submitted a new request and was later granted an Inter Partes Reexamination of the '537 patent by the USPTO.
 In September 2010, the USPTO issued a Non-Final Action confirming the patentability of four claims.
 In October 2010, the Company responded by amending or canceling some of the claims, adding new claims, and making arguments as to the validity of the rejected claims in view of cited references.
 Inphi filed its comments on the Company's response in January 2011.
 In June 2011, the USPTO issued an Action Closing Prosecution ("ACP") which reconfirmed the patentability of the four claims.
 In August 2010, the Company responded by amending some of the claims and making arguments as to the validity of the rejected claims in view of cited references.
 Inphi filed its comments on the Company's response in September 2011.
 The USPTO issued a Right of Appeal Notice ("RAN") in February 2012, in which the claim rejections were withdrawn, thus confirming the patentability of all sixty (60) claims in view of all the previously submitted comments by both Inphi and the Company.
-Inphi filed a notice of appeal in March 2012, and its opening appeal brief is due by May 2012.
-The Company and the Examiner will have an opportunity to respond to Inphi's appeal brief and, if the Examiner maintains his position, the Company and the USPTO examiner will jointly defend the patent in a hearing with the USPTO, in accordance with established procedures for Inter Partes Reexamination.
+Inphi filed a notice of appeal in March 2012.
+Inphi filed its appeal brief on May 8, 2012 but received a Notice of Defective Appeal Brief.
+Inphi filed a corrective appeal brief on May 31, 2012, and Netlist filed its responsive brief to the corrected Inphi appeal brief on July 2, 2012.
+The Examiner will also have an opportunity to respond to Inphi's corrected appeal brief as well as Netlist's responsive brief and, if the Examiner maintains his position, the Company and the USPTO examiner will jointly defend the patent in a hearing with the USPTO, in accordance with established procedures for Inter Partes Reexamination.